-Figure 6-31 illustrates the various Home Agent Memory Pool Structure types and the relation to their corresponding HBAT Entry Stucture types.
+Figure 6-33 illustrates the various Home Agent Memory Pool Structure types and the relation to their corresponding HBAT Entry Stucture types.

-Figure 6-31: Relation between HA Memory Pools and HBAT Entries
+Figure 6-33: Relation between HA Memory Pools and HBAT Entries

-Base Address Type Memory Pools and HBAT Entries as illustrated in Figure 6-31:
+Base Address Type Memory Pools and HBAT Entries as illustrated in Figure 6-33:

-- A Home Agent must have a minimum of one Memory Pool that is allowed to be mapped to a 4GB or 2n size aligned Base Address in the G-RSAM, i.e. at least one Memory Pool must declare a MemPoolEntryCapStat0.MemPoolAddrCap field value of 0b (see Table 6-25).
-The constraint of 4GB or 2n size alignment is based on the SAMAlignCap value for the HA's CCIX Device (see Table 6-13). - Although illustrated separately in Figure 6-31, the minimum requirement of one Memory Pool for an HA can also be satisfied by a Memory Expansion Pool, described further later in this section. - Memory Pool Entry 0 of an HA must declare a MemPoolEntryCapStat0.MemPoolAddrCap field value of 0b. - For each 1-to-X number of HA Memory Pool Entries with a declared MemPoolEntryCapStat0.MemPoolAddrCap field value of 0b, there must be a corresponding 1-to-X number of HBAT Entries which can only be programmed with a 4GB or 2n size aligned Base Address (see Section 6.2.2.4.2.1).
+- A Home Agent must have a minimum of one Memory Pool that is allowed to be mapped to a 4GB or 2n size aligned Base Address in the G-RSAM, i.e. at least one Memory Pool must declare a MemPoolEntryCapStatO.MemPoolAddrCap field value of 0b (see Table 6-26).
+The constraint of 4GB or 2n size alignment is based on the SAMAlignCap value for the HA's CCIX Device (see Table 6-13). - Although illustrated separately in Figure 6-33, the minimum requirement of one Memory Pool for an HA can also be satisfied by a Memory Expansion Pool, described further later in this section. - Memory Pool Entry 0 of an HA must declare a MemPoolEntryCapStat0.MemPoolAddrCap field value of 0b. - For each 1-to-X number of HA Memory Pool Entries with a declared MemPoolEntryCapStat0.MemPoolAddrCap field value of 0b, there must be a corresponding 1-to-X number of HBAT Entries which can only be programmed with a 4GB or 2n size aligned Base Address (see Section 6.2.2.4.2.1).

-Fixed Offset Type Memory Pools and HBAT Entries as illustrated in Figure 6-31:
+Fixed Offset Type Memory Pools and HBAT Entries as illustrated in Figure 6-33:

-For each 1-to-X number of HA Memory Pool Entries with a declared MemPoolEntryCapStat0.MemPoolAddrCap field value of 0b, an HA is permitted to have 0-to-Y number of Memory Pool Entries that declare they can only be mapped at a fixed offset to the corresponding 1to-X HA Memory Pools.
-This means 0-to-Y number of Memory Pool Entries that follow a Memory Pool Entry with a declared MemPoolEntryCapStat0.MemPoolAddrCap field value of 0b, can declare a MemPoolEntryCapStat0.MemPoolAddrCap field value of 1b in their own Memory Pool Entry.
+- For each 1-to-X number of HA Memory Pool Entries with a declared MemPoolEntryCapStat0.MemPoolAddrCap field value of 0b, an HA is permitted to have 0-to-Y number of Memory Pool Entries that declare they can only be mapped at a fixed offset to the corresponding 1 to-X HA Memory Pools.
+This means 0-to-Y number of Memory Pool Entries that follow a Memory Pool Entry with a declared MemPoolEntryCapStat0.MemPoolAddrCap field value of 0b, can declare a MemPoolEntryCapStat0.MemPoolAddrCap field value of 1b in their own Memory Pool Entry. - For every Memory Pool Entry #Y of Fixed Offset Type, Memory Pool Entry #(Y-1) must either also be a Memory Pool Entry of Fixed Offset Type, or a Memory Pool Entry of Base Address Type, i.e. Memory Pool Entries 1-to-Y must be contiguously numbered up from a Memory Pool Entry #X of Base Address Type.
+The Memory Pool Entry #X of Base Address Type, followed by contiguously numbered Memory Pool Entries 1-to-Y of Fixed Offset Type, constitutes a Memory Pool Group.